-A new report has listed the five richest people in the country.
-According to the report, the five - individuals and families - control more wealth than millions of Kenyans from across the country.
+Five Kenyan individuals and families control more wealth than millions of Kenyans from across the country.

-The report by Oxfam International released on Monday, January 17, indicated that Sameer Naushad Merali, who is the son of the late billionaire Naushad Merali, is the richest individual in the country sitting on a fortune of Ksh89.6 billion (USD790 million).
+According to a report published by Oxfam International in January 2022 , Sameer Naushad Merali, who is the son to the late billionaire Naushad Merali, is the richest individual in the country sitting on a fortune of Ksh115.4 billion (USD790 million).

 Other rich people in the top five category in the country are textile manufacturer Jaswinder Singh Bedi with wealth of Ksh77.1 billion (USD680 million), President Uhuru Kenyatta (and in extension the Kenyatta family) whose wealth stands at Ksh60 billion (USD530 million) and Mahendra Rambhai Patel with Ksh48.7 billion (USD430 million).

 "The two richest people have more wealth than 16.5 million Kenyans.